hackbg/fadroma/CONTRIBUTING.md

   * It's allowed within a feature branch (as an escape hatch for saving unfinished work), since the branch will have to pass CI (incl. typecheck) before merge.
   * Also useful when you know you haven't changed any TS/JS code in your commit.
+* The pre-commit check includes a `pnpm i` which may update one or more `pnpm-lock.yaml` files.
+  Currently, these are not automatically added to the commit; use `git add ...` and `git commit --amend --no-verify --no-edit` to add them to the last commit.
+* Avoid amending commits that are already pushed because you'll have to force push those, which makes submodules fragile.

 ### Release